Let's Go with Pancho Villa

 Let's Go with Pancho Villa (Spanish: Vámonos con Pancho Villa) is a Mexican motion picture directed by Fernando de Fuentes in 1936, the last of the director's Revolution Trilogy, besides El prisionero trece and El compadre Mendoza.

-An anti-epic based on a novel, it focuses on the cruelty of the Mexican Revolution and Pancho Villa himself, contrary to most of the Mexican movies about this national hero.
+Like the previous films in the trilogy, the film is critical towards propagandist views of the Mexican Revolution by portraying the conflicts as a tragic series of events within Mexican history, emphasized by the characterization of its titular character, general Pancho Villa, being depicted as a cruel leader instead of a national hero.

 The movie is thought to have been the first Mexican super-production and led to the bankruptcy of the film company that made it.

 Plot

 Villa was portrayed by Domingo Soler.
-Directed by Fernando de Fuentes, the film tells the story of a group of friends who hear about the revolution and Villa and decide to join him, only to suffer the cruel reality of war under the command of a Villa who simply does not care about his men.
+Directed by Fernando de Fuentes, the film tells the story of a group of six friends, or rancheros, who hear about the revolution and Villa and decide to join him, only to suffer the cruel reality of war under the command of an apathetic Villa who, despite the observed horror of war, simply does not care about his men.

 The movie has two endings: the original ending shows the last surviving friend returning to his home, disenchanted with both Villa and the Revolution.

 The second ending, discovered many years later, returns to the same scene ten years later, when an old and weakened Villa tries to recruit the last survivor again; when the father hesitates as he does not want to leave his wife and daughter behind, Villa kills the wife and daughter.
 The angry father then tries to kill Villa, before another man shoots the father dead.
 Villa takes the sole survivor, the son, with him.

+Reception

+The Los Angeles Times Daily Mirror described the movie as "a bleak film of increasingly senseless violence".
+In a mostly negative review, the author (writing anonymously as they have since left the LA Times) criticizes the lack of character definition in the movie, describes camera movements as "so rough it could be a documentary" and the score to be almost imperceptible several times throughout the movie.

+Writing for Slant Magazine, in a more positive review, Aaron Cutler describes the movie's production as "quick, fluid movement, lots of music, smooth unassuming transitions, clean sound, rapid action, and extended colloquial humor".
+However, he criticizes the dialogue as being typically Hollywood, with dramatic and unrealistic lines that lead the audience to be enamored by the emotion behind the dialogue, rather than the fact.

+In honor of the 100th anniversary of the Mexican Revolution, the 2010 New York Film Festival showcased Let's Go with Pancho Villa as one part of a de Fuentes' movie trilogy depicting the Revolution.